Nonprofit Statement of Activities: A Comprehensive Guide

 For-profit accounting departments have a standard set of reports and statements they run to analyze their finances.
 Nonprofits have essentially parallel reports, but because their accounting is different, the reports differ slightly as well.

-- Structure of the Nonprofit Statement of Activities
+- Structure of the nonprofit statement of activities

-- Nonprofit Statement of Activities Example
+- Nonprofit statement of activities template

 Your organization works hard to raise funds and to use those funds to further your mission.
 Ensuring your reports are in check will help your nonprofit make the most of your finances moving forward.
 Let's dive in to learn more about the specifics of your nonprofit statement of activities.